 Pam's Best Tips

-According to my friend Pam, every Jewish household cook has their version of Apricot-Glazed Chicken.
+According to my friend Pam, every Jewish household cook has their version of their Jewish Apricot Chicken.

-I am still dreaming about the Apricot Chicken she served at book club.
+I am still dreaming about the apricot glazed chicken she served at book club.
 She said this flavorful dish was easy to make – so I decided to put my own spin on traditional Jewish apricot chicken.

-First, I used bone-in, split chicken breasts for the best flavor and moistest texture.
+First, I used chicken thighs for the best flavor and moistest texture.
 Then I browned the chicken on the stove in a skillet to ensure crisp skin and improve the flavor.

 The fond - browned bits of chicken that stuck to the skillet—added valuable flavor to the sauce.
 Most recipes rely solely on apricot preserves thinned with orange juice, but I found the flavor of this approach lacking.
 I set out to develop a richer tasting sauce by adding dried apricots and a kick of harissa spice.

-After the chicken bakes, we remove the breasts from the pan and cook the pearl couscous, adding harissa spiked apricot glaze, currants, and pistachios in the drippings – making the couscous fluffy and flavorful.
+After the chicken cook the pearl couscous, adding harissa spiked apricot glaze, currants, and pistachios – making the couscous fluffy and flavorful.
 This dish is effortless elegance you can make any day of the week.

 What you'll need

-Here are the ingredients you will need to make this one pot glazed apricot harissa chicken breast and pearl couscous recipe.
+Here are the ingredients you will need to make this harissa chicken with apricot glaze and pearl couscous recipe.

 Apricot harissa glaze for chicken ingredients